balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 #### Shortcomings

 In theory, my algorithms can handle concave meshes, and the `Mesh` class even meshes with holes in it (with hole walls covered by triangles, so holes in topological sense).
-In practice apart of ellipsoids, I have tried the algorithm only with a fairly complicated machine part STL.
-It caused numeric errors, most probably because the extreme variation between sizes of neighbouring triangles and sharp edges.
-Such shapes are not quite practical for photographic image rendering.
+In practice I've tried some concave bodies, and the ones with small face angles (< 90-120 degrees, depending on the situation) cause numeric errors, most probably because the extreme variation between sizes of neighbouring triangles and sharp edges.

-I have tested and adjusted algorithm parameters so far only with ellipsoids.
-TODO later construct some more complicated shapes, including concave ones.

 The intersection algorithm does not report mesh intersection for large angles of incidence (above approximately 70 degrees).

-The relative accuracy of the intersection is not good enough.
-Mathematical investigation would be important here.
+This could be fixed with some shallow recursion, but I leave it yet.

+The convergence in intersection algorithm lacks mathematical proof.

 The refraction algorithm does not handle compound lenses.